UNdot33K/ScriptKiddie_AV/README.md

 A. It's not a 'tranditional antivirus' to be compared as such, although it combines some features of an antivirus and it is good idea to be used together for an all around protection.
-Running the ScriptKiddie alone it can easily be disabled by many file destructive malware, e.g ransomware.
-There are some free (open source) command line and GUI antiviruses which i think they fit well with Scriptkiddie and compliment each other.Choosing one which can also offer 'real time protection' is highly recommended.
+Running the SC_AV alone it can easily be disabled by many file destructive malware, e.g ransomware.
+There are some free (open source) command line and GUI antiviruses which i think they fit well with SC_AV and compliment each other.Choosing one which can also offer 'real time protection' is highly recommended.